zizumara/RunHeadless/README.md

 # Hardware Example

+An example control board design is included in KiCAD 6 files.
+Refer to the schematic below.
 (NOTE: The connector pin numbers below do not represent Raspberry Pi pins.
 Refer to runheadless.py to map signal names to Raspberry Pi pins.)

 ![Control/status circuit](circuit.png)